 What is bladder exstrophy?

-Bladder exstrophy (classic exstrophy) happens while a baby is developing in the mother’s womb.
+Bladder exstrophy (classic exstrophy) happens while a baby is developing in their mother’s womb.
 The bladder develops inside out and is visible when the baby is born.
-Since the bladder is exposed to the outside, urine constantly trickles onto the skin, causing irritation.
+Since the bladder is exposed (open to the outside of the abdomen/belly), urine constantly trickles onto the skin, which may cause irritation.
+Health care providers who treat children with bladder exstrophy work closely with both patients and caregivers to prevent skin problems.

-This condition affects the bladder and may affect other parts of the body, such as the:
+This condition primarily affects the bladder but may affect other parts of the body, such as the:

 - Digestive system